Is Biohacking The Next Frontier in Client Engagement?

 For example:

-• Guide clients through setting up daily movement, exercise and stand goals based on their unique fitness profile and desired outcomes.
+• Guide clients through setting up daily movement, exercise and standing goals based on their unique fitness profile and desired outcomes.

 • Track food intake or participation in various stress-relieving activities, not in a judgmental way, but to establish a baseline and observe potential areas for improvement.